tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 ## Submit for Technical Review

-Please **proofread** your submission carefully: double check spelling, make sure that all acronyms and abbreviations have been expanded at first use, and verify that all authors agree with content provided.
+Please **proofread** your submission carefully:

+ * double check spelling,
+ * make sure that all acronyms and abbreviations have been expanded at first use
+ * references to published work are properly added
+ * credit all images with licensing information (see [Terms of Use](https://www.tdwg.org/about/terms-of-use/), and
+ * verify that all authors agree with content provided.

 Click the **Validate** button to check that you have no outstanding omissions (ensures that mandatory fields are filled in, you have not exceeded the character limit, and the abstract is assigned to a collection) or errors flagged by the system (unresolved track changes or comments).

 The submitting author should see the **Submit for Technical Review:** button (below the **Validate** button).
-Clicking this button sends your abstract to the editors for consideration as part of TDWG 2022. **This step must be completed by the deadline.**
+Clicking this button sends your abstract to the editors for consideration as part of TDWG 2022. **This step must be completed by the deadline of 1 July.**

 You should receive an auto-generated confirmation email (be sure to find this in your email).

-On your ARPHA dashboard, the status of the manuscript will change to _in pre-submission review_ and will be in read-only mode for authors.
+On your ARPHA dashboard, the status of the manuscript will change to **_in pre-submission review_** and will be in read-only mode for authors.

+**Within 15 days of submission,** your abstract should have been _at a minimum_ reviewed for suitability for the conference and flagged on your [ARPHA dashboard](https://arpha.pensoft.net/dashboard) with _Accepted with revisions_ (unless it is rejected as unsuitable).
+This does not guarantee that your presentation will remain in the collection to which you have submitted it, but it does signify that your work will have a spot in the conference program.

 While your abstract is in pre-submission review, you may see the work of various technical editors suggesting changes to be made, making comments on your abstract, or flagging editorial status (in your dashboard) but you will only be able to _view, not edit_ your submission yet.
 Wait until you receive official notice that feedback has been requested—do not ask technical editors to make changes.